mongodb/specifications/source/connection-string/connection-string-spec.rst

 - Key:
    The connection option's key string.
 Keys should be normalised and character case should be ignored.
-- Value: (optional)
+- Value:
-   The value if provided otherwise it defaults to an empty string.
+   The value associated with a key.
+A value MUST be provided for every key.

 ---------------------------
 Defining connection options
 ---------------------------
 Connection option key values MUST be defined in the relevant specification that describes the usage of the key and value.
 The value data type MUST also be defined there.
 The value's default value SHOULD also be defined if it is relevant.

 Keys
 ----